 C. Potential problems with the Service

 The OTW provides services, including the Archive of Our Own, on an "as is" and "as available" basis.
 The OTW does not warrant (that is, does not make a legally binding promise) that our services will meet your requirements; that our services will be uninterrupted, timely, secure, or error-free; or that the results you get from using the services will be accurate, reliable, or satisfactory to you.
-We will endeavor to provide the best possible service to users of the site, but many things (e.g., possible outages, hackings, etc.) are not within our control and we cannot provide for all eventualities.
+We will endeavor to provide the best possible service to users of the Service, but many things (e.g., possible outages, hackings, etc.) are not within our control and we cannot provide for all eventualities.
+In the event we learn of a breach of personally identifying information that users have submitted to the Service, we will notify affected users as soon as practicable.

-Any material you download, view, or otherwise access through OTW services or sites is at your own risk.
+Any material you download, view, or otherwise access through the Service is at your own risk.
 You will be solely responsible for any damage or loss of data that results from the download of any such material.

 The OTW expressly disclaims all warranties of any kind, whether express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
-The ToS govern your use of the OTW's services, and therefore no communication from anyone associated with the OTW will create any warranty that isn't expressly stated in the ToS.
+The ToS govern your use of the Service, and therefore no communication from anyone associated with the OTW will create any warranty that isn't expressly stated in the ToS.

-You expressly agree that the OTW shall not be liable to you for any damages of any kind (even if the OTW has been advised of the possibility of such damages) resulting from the services, including but not limited to your use of or inability to use the services; unauthorized access to or changes in Content or information you submit; and the acts and statements of third parties who use the services.
+You expressly agree that the OTW shall not be liable to you for any damages of any kind (even if the OTW has been advised of the possibility of such damages) resulting from the Service, including but not limited to your use of or inability to use the Service; unauthorized access to or changes in Content or information you submit; and the acts and statements of third parties who use the Service.

-You agree that the OTW shall not be liable to you or any third party for any termination of or limitation on your access to OTW services.
-The OTW may change, end, or put on hiatus services or parts of services at any time.
+You agree that the OTW shall not be liable to you or any third party for any termination of or limitation on your access to AO3.
+The OTW may change, end, or put on hiatus the Service, or parts of its Services, at any time.

 You agree that the OTW shall not be liable to you for any claim arising out of Content you make available, your use of the Service, your connection to the Service, your use of the ToS, or your violation of any rights of another.

-In other words, the OTW is not liable to you for allowing you to post Content, download Content, or do other things with OTW services.
+In other words, the OTW is not liable to you for allowing you to post Content, download Content, use the Service, or interact with AO3.
 The OTW does not assume whatever legal risks you face by posting, viewing, or doing other things with Content.

 D. What you can't do:

-You agree not to use the OTW services (including the e-mail addresses and URLs of OTW sites):
+You agree not to use the Service (as well as the e-mail addresses and URLs of OTW sites):

-to make available any Content that violates the Content Policy;
+to make available any Content or work that violates the Content Policy;

-to impersonate any person or entity, including, but not limited to, an OTW representative, or falsely state or otherwise misrepresent your affiliation with a person or entity (fiction marked as such, including real-person fiction in first-person format, is not subject to this policy);
+to impersonate any person or entity, including, but not limited to, an AO3 or OTW representative or volunteer, or falsely state or otherwise misrepresent your affiliation with a person or entity (fiction marked as such, including real-person fiction in first-person format, is not subject to this policy);

-to forge headers or otherwise manipulate identifiers in order to disguise the origin of any Content transmitted to or through the OTW services (headers and identifiers are defined as information actually used or intended to be used to route or authenticate Content, and do not include Content that simulates identifiers as part of a story, such as a fictional e-mail exchange);
+to forge headers or otherwise manipulate identifiers in order to disguise the origin of any Content transmitted to or through the Service or any OTW Content, sites, servers, networks, or services (headers and identifiers are defined as information actually used or intended to be used to route or authenticate Content, and do not include Content that simulates identifiers as part of a story, such as a fictional e-mail exchange);